Dangers of silica dust

 Training – Provide your workers with adequate training on silica dust.

 Employees’ protecting themselves – Employees must take all practicable steps to keep themselves, and other people around them safe by identifying tasks that generate silica dust and take dust control initiatives.

-We at Reilly Roofing and Gutters, a local Fort Wort roofers, always apply the newest safety regulations and look after our health and coworkers.
+We at Reilly Roofing and Gutters Fort Worth, always apply the newest safety regulations and look after our health and coworkers.
 Although in roofing we often don’t deal with such materials it is important to know all the possible harms and problems that might occur.